 This toolkit was originally developed over the course of 2022 to support Transforming Hawaiʻi’s Food Systems Together (THFST) initiative’s internal efforts to draft a statewide policy framework for Hawai’i.
 We were asked by THFST to attempt to answer two questions:

 To answer these questions, we read, summarized, and analyzed 25 plans and charters, interviewed 20 food systems planners and academics, and conducted extensive desk research.
-Over the course of our research, we heard from food systems planners and groups across the country that there is a strong need for this research in their own work.
+Over the course of our research, we heard from food systems planners and groups across the country that there is a strong need for this kind of foundational and systematic research in their own work.
 Thus, starting in June of 2022, our team worked to translate original research into the publicly available resources that you see here.

 Selection of Plans & Charters

-In addition, three city- and two county-level plans and charters were included based on internal relevance to the original project, and were chosen via snowball sampling.
+In addition, three city- and two county-level plans and charters were identified via snowball sampling and included based on internal relevance to the original project.
 Given the small sample size, we recognize that this is not a comprehensive or representative list of city- and county-level planning efforts.
 As a result, these local plans are excluded in any summary statistics, but remain within the database for the valuable insights that they may offer to other food systems initiatives.
+The content and creation strategies within city- and county-level plans and charters can be filtered separately within database searches.
 Future iterations of this project may strive for more robust inclusion of major city and county plans and charters.

 Finally, this toolkit includes any major plan updates as separate inputs from their original versions, on the assumption that their individual processes may still hold relevance to future initiatives.
 For example, Michigan’s 2022 update and Los Angeles’s 2017 update are included as separate entries from their original iterations.